dmric/gsdk/README.md

 #### <%= yield :style %>

-you can specify the custom css style content from the view file to fill in this area.
+You can specify the custom css style content from the view file to fill in this area.
 For example, if you want to include some style on index view page only.
 From your index.html.erb, you can specify:

 ```ruby
 <% content_for :style do %>